larslevity/gitBestPractice/README.md

     - or both
 - if there are many conflicts your commit history might be optimizable

-### interactive rebase

-- before creating a merge request, clean up your branch
-- first reorder your commits and
-- squash commits that belong togehter

-git rebase -i HEAD~20

-- if there are conflicts -> rethink your commit history
+#### Example
+    - Dennis macht Türkisch
+    - Lars macht Englisch
+    - Dennis merged
+    - Lars rebased -> kaputt

+---
+break

+---

 ### stash / pop

-- Work is in progress but a collegue requests a immidiate  review of MR in same repo
+- Work is in progress but a colleague requests a immediate  review of MR in same repo
-- stash your uncommited work to be able to change the branch
+- stash your uncommitted work to be able to change the branch

 ```
 git stash